 There are certain situations where increasing your overlap may be necessary.

-- Your region is very Homogeneous with few distinct features to be used as tie points (Homogeneous Imagery Section)
+- Your region is very Homogeneous with few distinct features to be used as tie points (Homogeneous Imagery section of this article)

-- You are specifically interested in 3D outputs of your upload (Guidelines of Quality 3D Outputs Section)
+- You are specifically interested in 3D outputs of your upload (Guidelines of Quality 3D Outputs article)

-- You are processing Thermal data in PrecisionMapper (Thermal Imagery Section)
+- You are processing Thermal data in PrecisionMapper (Thermal Imagery article)